1. Preparing for Foreman upgrade

 Upgrading Foreman includes upgrading your Foreman server, synchronizing the required repositories, and upgrading Smart Proxy servers.

 2.1.
-Upgrading a connected Foreman server
+Upgrading your Foreman server

 Warning